 Today, I’m cleaning Midge’s house.
 She is one of my favorite clients but also the one I need insurance for, or a Hazmat suit.
-Midge is a short, sweet, 50-something divorcee living alone in a spacious condo in a gated community.
+Midge is a short, sweet, 60-something divorcee living alone in a spacious condo in a gated community.
 She also has a penchant for vodka and covering sharp objects with towels.
 Every two weeks I prepare for Midge’s cleaning day as I would prepare to go into battle: Boots with thick soles, water resistant pants, rubber gloves, extra sponges and paper towels and a bandana in my pocket to be used as a face mask just in case.

 I let myself in with my key and walk toward the kitchen.
 I hear the sound of broken glass crushing under my feet and slowly back up and turn on the hall light.
 There is the towel, and underneath, the remnants of Midge’s glass that slipped out of her hand the night before, or perhaps the week before.
 Not today you little glass bomb, I came prepared.
 I look around the condo and three more towels are littered on the floor like landmines waiting for an unsuspecting foot to gouge.

-I put down my caddy of cleaning supplies and listen for Midge by the bedroom door.
+I put down my rubber gloves of cleaning supplies and listen for Midge by the bedroom door.
 She is snoring soundly.
 I breath a sigh of relief that she has not succumbed to any injuries in the two weeks since I had been here.
 I’ll let her sleep until I have to clean the bedroom.

 I walk to the kitchen and survey the damage.
 This is by far the most perilous part of the house.
 Midge loves to cook but can not bring herself to clean any dishes or put any food away.
 And in the two weeks in between my visits, the kitchen becomes the stuff of zombie apocalypse-level pestilence.